bitbonsai/carnivoorexperiment.nl/blog/what-to-do-in-parties.md

 Yesterday was pretty interesting!

-We hosted a dinner with some friends at our place, and everyone was buzzing with excitement.
+We hosted a dinner with some friends at our place, and everyone was happy and having a great time.

 The table was a feast of amazing dishes everyone brought along.